harmtemolder/koreader-calibre-plugin/README.md

 ## Notes

+- A device may be connected with USB or wirelessly using [the calibre plugin](https://github.com/koreader/koreader/tree/master/plugins/calibre.koplugin).
+(See [calibre’s repository](https://github.com/kovidgoyal/calibre/tree/master/src/calibre/devices/smart_device_app) for their end of the latter.)
-- My first attempt at this was to sync calibre with KOReader’s read progress through the progress sync plugin and a [sync server](https://github.com/koreader/koreader-sync-server).
+- My first attempt was actually to sync calibre with KOReader’s read progress through the progress sync plugin and a [sync server](https://github.com/koreader/koreader-sync-server).
 Read [here](https://github.com/koreader/koreader/issues/6399#issuecomment-721826362) why that did not work.

 ## Development